kendryte/k230_docs/en/01_software/board/examples/K230_SDK_EVB_Board_Demo_User_Guide.md

 #### 2.2.1 Introduction to Venc_demo

-Venc demo encodes the graphics received by vi, and can frame and OSD overlay the input image.
-The supported encoding protocols are H.264/H.265/JPEG.
-The encoding results can be stored as a file, exported to the local computer, and played back using video software.
+The Venc demo encodes the graphics received by VI and can add frames and OSD overlays to the input image.
+It supports H.264/H.265/JPEG encoding protocols.
+The encoding results can be stored as files, exported locally, and played using video software.

-#### 2.2.2 Feature description
+#### 2.2.2 Feature Description

-Only 1280x720 resolution is supported.
+Only supports 1280x720 resolution.

-#### 2.2.3 Dependent Resources
+#### 2.2.3 Dependency Resources

-Camera
+A camera is needed.

-#### 2.2.4 Instructions for Use
+#### 2.2.4 Usage Instructions

 ##### 2.2.4.1 mpp_demo Execution

-After execution`./sample_venc.elf -h`, the instructions for using the demo are output as follows:
+After executing `./sample_venc.elf -h`, the usage instructions for the demo will be output, as follows:

 ```shell
 Usage : ./sample_venc.elf [index] -sensor [sensor_index] -o [filename]